rangertaha/tinyurls/README.md

 This service does the following:
 1. Takes a long url and stores an md5 key and the url in a database table.
 The md5 key is used to lookup the long url.
-This step returns an short link with md5.
+This step returns a short link with md5.
 2. Takes a short link and redirects you to the long link.